clemsonMakerspace/admin/meeting-minutes/2017-10-11_team_meeting.md

         - Cole emailed the two students who had laser reservations and told them we would be closed
     - Sometime between 8:10am and 8:41am the power came back on
     - As early as 8:41am students were waiting outside the Makerspace in order to cut
-    - Tim Pruett assisted a few students with using the space, and Cole arrived around 9:10am.
+    - Tim Pruett accidentally assisted a few students with using the space, and Cole arrived around 9:10am.
     - The computers were all off and apparently did not operate as expected
 - Should we send out mass closure notifications during special circumstances?
     - Possible options